My Cart

 • 7 Different liveries available

-• Metal handrails & brake piping
+• Metal & plastic handrails & brake piping

 • Highly detailed bogies with separately applied brake equipment